Polars¶

 JSON (NDJSON)¶

-databricks_bundle_decorators.io_managers.PolarsJsonIoManager(base_path, storage_options=None, write_options=None, read_options=None, *, auto_filter=True)
+databricks_bundle_decorators.io_managers.PolarsJsonIoManager(base_path, storage_options=None, write_options=None, read_options=None, *, auto_filter=True, retry=None)

 ¶